Rhythms OKR Roles and Permissions

 Which permission setting is right for my organization?

-How do OKR creation permissions differ from visibility settings?
+How do OKR permissions differ from visibility settings?